Jyou965/stocks_fundamental_analysis/README.md

 ## Technologies

-Before Execute the Python Code in 'stocks_analysis.ipynb' Please install new library in your environment
+Before executing the Python Code in 'stocks_analysis.ipynb', please install new library in your environment:

 Pip install fundamentalanalysis